rackerlabs/design-system/_docs/style/colors.md

 #### Alert banners

-Use to inform the user of information that is not apparent but potentially useful.

-Informational - blue and then there are health-related, Ok, Warning, and critical.

-Not explcity health related but they are.

-Use a banner when there is a portential impact that needs your attention, and that there is a liklihood that you will be negatively impacted.
-Alerts do not focus on a particular object or entity but rather to the larger system.
+Use an alert banner to communicate that a service has been or could be negatively impacted.

+Do not construct an alert banner to display the status of a particular object or entity.
+An alert banner should apply to the larger system.
 For example, use the red alert banner to communicate that a server is unavailable and use the green alert banner to communicate that the server is back online.

+Use the blue alert banner to communicate information.

+Use the 100 span of red, yellow, and green to communicate critical, warning, and ok statuses.

 {% endcolumn %}